 Multiple triangles formed by solid colors, with one point of each in continuous motion.
 These points become dynamic breakthrough points in the network formed by five rabbits, and create tension between one another.

-Color is one of the most powerful design languages, and this design model attempts to integrate cultural memory with our daily living space.
-We hope the overall color language expresses the beauty of history and culture, and also delivers FRUSTUM’s design concept.
-The work’s main colors are Deep Blue and Dark Green, supplemented by Violet, Indigo and Gray, which give it a dark, noble style, and also represent the dark gravity of the moon’s existence.
+Color is one of the most powerful design languages.
+This design model attempts to integrate cultural memory with our daily living space.
+We want to express the beauty of history and culture, and deliver FRUSTUMS design concept through the overall color language.
+The main colors of the work are Deep Blue and Dark Green, supplemented by Violet, Indigo and Gray, which form a dark, noble style and represent the dark gravity of the moon.
 As the moon is the principal figure, Yellow becomes an essential visual element.
-And the moon, which we believed was only in the dark to reflect light, is like our cultural memory, and transmits far more energy and influence than we once thought.
+The moon, which we believed was only in the dark to reflect light, is like our cultural memory, and it transmits far more energy and influence than we have thought.

-Since the “colorful paper lantern” is a tradition during the Mid-Autumn Festival, and paper is one of the most traditional materials of creation, we primarily built the model with paper, supplemented by wood.
-The paper itself has become as much a cultural memory as its history and manufacturing techniques.
-We selected the the SKIN Curious Collection series produced by the ARJOWIGGINS.
-This paper designer was inspired by his travels in Singapore: the southern sun is shining on a girl’s skin, emanating warmth and luster.
-Like its name, SKIN is a paper with dark gravity, born from the imagination and inspiration of life, which also exemplifies our design concept.
+The colorful paper lantern is the tradition of the Mid-Autumn Festival, and paper is one of the most traditional creative materials.
+We primarily built the model with paper, supplemented by wood.
+Paper itself has become a cultural memory, just like its history and manufacturing techniques.
+We selected the SKIN Curious Collection series produced by the ARJOWIGGINS.
+The paper designer was inspired by his travels in Singapore: the southern sun is shining on a girl’s skin, emanating warmth and luster.
+Like its name, SKIN is a paper with dark gravity, and born from the imagination and inspiration of life, which also exemplifies our design concept.